 When White Balance Goes Wrong

 Incorrect white balance is one of the most common mistakes, especially in mixed lighting situations, for example, a room lit by both window light and tungsten lamps.
 In these cases, no single white balance setting will be perfect for the entire scene.
-Your options are to either match the dominant light source, use a custom white balance reading, or shoot in RAW and correct it later.
+Your options are to either match the dominant light source, use a custom white balance reading, or shoot in RAW and correct it later, where the Capture One vs Lightroom choice matters because their color editors work quite differently.

 The telltale signs of bad white balance: skin tones that look sickly yellow or unnatural blue, white surfaces that have a strong color cast, and overall images that just feel “off” even though the exposure is correct.